 Yes, and it’s ideal for non-chemical use in floor machines.

-No, it doesn’t as unlike conventional chemical cleaners it doesn’t contain a complicated mix of substances – it is only water and salt after all.
+No. Unlike conventional chemical cleaners it doesn’t contain a complicated mix of substances – it is only water and salt after all.
+For best results dry the surface with a microfibre cloth.

 Yes.
 Cleaning, sterilising and removing pesticides on fruit and vegetables is easy with Toucan Eco.
 Either spray and wipe or place in a bowl of the solution.
 This helps to remove dirt, pesticides and kills the germs on the food’s surface.
 Then rinse with cold water before eating or storing the food.
 If you are storing the food should last a little longer too.